dmbarbour/wikilon/docs/AwelonLang.md

 ## Labeled Data - Records and Variants

-Labeled sum types (aka variants) allow conditional discrimination on a label.
-Labeled product types (aka records) allow us to access to heterogeneous data by a label.
+Labeled sum types (variants) allow conditional discrimination on a label.
+Labeled product types (records) allow us to access to heterogeneous data by a label.
 Primitive sum `(A + B)` and product `(A * B)` types are simple and sufficient for many use cases.
 But labeled data is self-documenting (label informs human) and extensible (add more labels).

 A useful way to encode labeled sums is by deep primitive sum structures.
 That is, we use a `[[[value] inL] inR] inL]` structure where the left-right-left path encodes the label.
 Unlike label-value pairs, deep sums do not require dependent types.
 A labeled product could feasibly be modeled as a heterogeneous trie on the label.
 Consider: